Adele Goldstine: Work on ENIAC

 As an instructor of mathematics for the women "computers" at the Moore School, Goldstine also trained some of the six women who were the original programmers of ENIAC to manually calculate ballistic trajectories (complex differential calculations).
 The job of computer was critical to the war effort, and women were regarded as capable of doing the work more rapidly and accurately than men.
 By 1943, and for the balance of World War II, essentially all computers were women as were many of their direct supervisors.

-Goldstine wrote the Operators Manual for the ENIAC after the six women (Kay McNulty, Betty Jean Jennings, Betty Snyder, Marlyn Wescoff, Fran Bilas and Ruth Lichterman) trained themselves to "program" the ENIAC using its logical and electrical block diagrams.
+After Kay McNulty, Betty Jean Jennings, Betty Snyder, Marlyn Wescoff, Fran Bilas and Ruth Lichterman learned to understand the mechanics of the ENIAC, Goldestine was responsible for writing the Operators Manual for the ENIAC.
 Reconfiguring the machine to solve a different problem involved physically plugging and unplugging wires on the machine; it was called "setting-up," as the modern terminology of "program" had not yet come into use.

-In 1946 Goldstine sat in on programming sessions with Bartik and Dick Clippinger and was hired to help implement Clippinger's stored program modification to the ENIAC.
-John von Neumann was a consultant on the selection of the instruction set implemented.
-This solved the problem of the programmers having to unplug and replug patch cables for every program the machine was to run; instead the program was entered on the three function tables, which had previously been used only for storage of a trajectory's drag function.
-ENIAC programmer Jean Bartik called Goldstine one of her three great programming partners along with Betty Holberton and Art Gehring.
-They worked together to program the Taub program for the ENIAC.
+In 1946, Goldstine worked along side Bartik and Dick Clippinger within programming sessions with a goal to successfully modify Clippinger's stored program to the ENIAC.
+John von Neumann, a consultant, was involved as well to save work for the programmers from needing to repeatedly plug and unplug patch cables in testing.
+Jean Bartik mentions Goldstine as her top three programming partners, the other two being Betty Holberton and Art Gehring.
+These great programmers (Adele Goldstine, Betty Holberton, and Art Gehring) worked altogether on the Taub program, the program for physicist Abraham Taub to calculate numerical values for expressions in equations to ballistics research for the ENIAC.

 Post-war years

 After the war, Goldstine continued her programming work with von Neumann at Los Alamos National Laboratory, where she devised problems for ENIAC to process.
+After the war as well, she continued her ENIAC work with her husband and von Neumann at the University of Princeton.